GloriaColmenares/Expansion-of-renewables/README.md

 8. Hourly data on wind speed, solar radiation (8.1.) and air temperature (8.2.) can be found on the Deutscher Wetterdienst database (DWD) under the Climate Data Center (wind, solar, and air temperature) from https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/hourly/.
 The data are in the public domain and is provided as part of this archive.

 9. Actual electricity production data per plant is sourced from AER and may be obtained by contacting Prof. Dr. Andreas Löschel at andreas.loeschel@rub.de.
 It can take some months to negotiate data use agreements and gain access to the data.
 The author will assist with any reasonable replication attempts for two years following publication.
-A copy of the data is provided as part of this archive.
+A copy of the data is provided as part of this archive and cannot be redistributed.

 10. Data on plant ownership can be found on OPS.
 A copy of the data is provided as part of this archive.
 The data are in the public domain.
 Same raw datafiles as in 1.

-11. Data on
+11. Data on ramping times for each fossil fuel plant are sourced from Boldt et al (2012)

 This datalist is awesome